-Based on our review of program documentation and discussions with staff, program performance objective #2 was not met and the agency not was in compliance with the contractual program objective.
-(See Finding 1 for details)
+Based on our review of program documentation and discussions with staff, program performance objectives #1 and #3 were not met and the agency was not in compliance with the contractual program objectives.
+See finding #1 in the Findings and Recommendations section for more details.